Hire Node.js developers

 Onboarding timeline

 How long does it take to onboard a Node.js developer?
-For a well-documented codebase with clear conventions, a capable developer can start contributing within the first week.
-For complex legacy systems, expect two to three weeks before they’re fully productive.
+For a straightforward API project with good documentation, a senior developer can start contributing meaningful code within the first week.
+For more complex systems with microservices, custom tooling, or domain-specific logic, expect two to three weeks before they’re fully autonomous.
+Our developers are experienced with modern tooling like Docker, GitHub Actions, Prisma, and Tailwind CSS, so they don’t need hand-holding on the standard parts of your stack.
+They focus on learning your business domain and codebase conventions.

 Benefits of hiring on Lemon.io